 She was in a room in a plantation house located in Williamson County, Kentucky.
 Her daughter had done almost fifty pages of research to get her there.
 They had found a will, a witness, a lease, combed ancestor charts that went back as far as the part of the family that were immigrants of England during the revolution and even to the signers of the Magna Carta.

-Okay now, bear with me for a second because this story is actually about YOU.
+Okay now, bear with me for a very little bit because this story is actually about YOU.